This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 Breakfast

-Blue Door Club is one of the iconic restaurants in Newcastle, NSW.
+Blue Door is one of the iconic restaurants in Newcastle, NSW.
 They serve delicious vegetarian, vegan, and gluten-free meals starting at 7 am every day in the CBD.
 They are passionate about simplicity when it comes to their creations.

 Part cafe, part organic grocer, Goodness Me Organics is located in the suburb of Adamstown.
 They offer a seasonal menu and aim to please regardless of dietary restrictions.